rust-stuco/lectures/week4/slides.md

 ```

 * It gives out a mutable reference
-    * References are guaranteed to point to valid data
+    * That reference are guaranteed to point to valid data
     * We need to provide a default, otherwise this data might not exist
 * Shorter and often more performant than separate conditionals